SafePalWallet/safepal-docs/docs/Connect-wallet/Web/ethereum.md

 ::: tip Note
 **EIP-1102**
 This method is specified by [EIP-1102](https://eips.ethereum.org/EIPS/eip-1102).
-It is equivalent to the deprecated `safepal.ethereum.enable()` provider API method.
+It is equivalent to the deprecated `safepalProvider.enable()` provider API method.

 Under the hood, it calls wallet_requestPermissions for the eth_accounts permission.
 Since eth_accounts is currently the only permission, this method is all you need for now.
 :::